 DISCOVER CALABRIA WITH CHEF LUCIANO

 Calabria is at the toe of the boot, the extraordinary south of Italy – lapped by the magnificent blue Ionian and Tyrrhenian Oceans and next to Sicily.
-The warm atmosphere, the lovely shades of the ocean, rough drifts that other with sandy seashores, a nature that is wild, food made fresh, and the long history of Greeks and Romans make Calabria an extraordinary spot that vacationers can appreciate in both winter and summer.
+The warm atmosphere, the lovely shades of the ocean, rough drifts that other with sandy seashores, a wild nature, food made fresh, and the long history of Greeks and Romans make Calabria an extraordinary spot that vacationers can appreciate in both winter and summer.

 It has mountains, three national parks (Aspromonte, Pollino, and Sila), 500 miles of coastline, turquoise waters, and rolling, green hills lined with olive, orange, and lemon trees.